PBRjr/obsidian-eberron-notes/Campaign Notes/NPCs/Aeren d'Cannith.md

 ### Backstory

-A proficient and acclaimed artificer of House Cannith ()
+A proficient and acclaimed artificer of House Cannith (invented the Everbright lantern), Aeren holds the title of the youngest Master Artificer House Cannith has ever known.
+Having been born outside of the Dragonmarked house to an Elven mother and human father, Aeren is also
 ### Motivations

 - Alignment: Chaotic Goo